samuel-book/stroke_outcome/_sources/intro.md

 |---------|---------|--------|
 | 18.9%   | 15.3%   | 3.6%   |

 The control group in Goyal et al. do not receive MT, but do receive other interventions such as IVT (used in 83% of patients).
-No additional IVT-related deaths need to be considered when modelling use of MT as the control group (used to estimate the effect of MT at a time MT is no longer effectivbe) already includes IVT-related excess deaths.
+No additional IVT-related deaths need to be considered when modelling use of MT as the control group (used to estimate the effect of MT at a time MT is no longer effective) already includes IVT-related excess deaths.

 #### Derived distributions

-Distributions for the effect of IVT and MT, given either at time of stroke onset or time when the effect of treatment has decayed to zero, are shown in figures {numref}`{number} <nLVO_IVT_dist>` to {numref}`{number} <LVO_MT_dist>`.
+Distributions for the effect of IVT and MT as described above, given either at time of stroke onset or time when the effect of treatment has decayed to zero, are shown in {numref}`figure {number} <nLVO_IVT_dist>` to {numref}`figure {number} <LVO_MT_dist>`.

 :::{figure-md} nLVO_IVT_dist
 <img src="./images/nLVO-IVT.jpg" width="600">